 The basic pattern is clear: In the aggregate, larger urban places outperform smaller rural ones when it comes to job growth.
 But, there are winners and losers among all types of places across urban and rural America.
 The reality is more complex than the simple narrative of urban success and rural decline.
 Our winner-take-all geography operates at every scale, and across every type of place.

-CityLab editorial fellow Claire Tran contributed editorial assistance to this article.
+CityLab editorial fellow Claire Tran contributed research and editorial assistance to this article.